jyurko/CMPINF_2130_Summer_2021/README.md

 * pair plots in Seaborn and ggplot2
 * joint distributions + marginals in Seaborn (jointplot) and ggplot2
 * reshaping data with tidyverse

+## Week 09
+* Intro to plotly in R with ggplotly()
+* Working with ggplotly() in RMarkdown
+* Intro to R Shiny for dynamic and reactive web-based visualizations
+  * ui.R vs server.R vs global.R scripts
+  * input and output reserved keywords
+  * sliderInput(), checkboxInput(), and selectInput() arguments and uses
+  * renderPlot() vs plotOutput()
+* Demonstration R Shiny apps:
+  * Explore old faithful data set with histograms, scatter plots, and density estimates
+  * Explore iris data set with user dynamic control of scatter plot x, y, and color aesthetics